-Look, it’s no secret, cat’s largely run on their own schedule.
+Look, it’s no secret, cats largely run on their own schedule.

 If you’re sleeping, they’re awake and probably running around, yelling at the top of their lungs or as some like to say ‘singing the song of their people’ at all hours of the night.
 If you’re awake, they’re probably sleeping because they’ve used all their energy keeping you up all night.
-And if you want to nap… Fuck you, they’re gonna sit on your chest or face until you get up.
+And if you want to nap… They’re gonna sit on your chest or face until you get up.

 Plus, they’re killers.
 Literally.
 If there’s a rodent in your house, BEST CASE they kill it and eat it but leave the stomach somewhere for you to discover – seriously, it’s gross.
 Worst case, they kill it and bring it to you like a trophy as if to say “look what I did!
 Do I do good?!”- Also really gross.
 I’m gonna cut this thought here but trust me… Tis gruesome.

 And god forbid if you have another animal they don’t like in the house.
 No joke, things get crazy.
 I was once told a story of a family who brought a kitten home for their cat so he could have a friend.
 They hated each other and somehow wordlessly decided that the older cat would forever stick to living on tables and counters while the younger one was kept banished to the floor.
 The older cat never touched the floor again.